-Introduction to principles of gas and arc welding and cutting processes.
-Includes information in welding equipment and material, various welding techniques and proper safety procedures.
-Corequisite: WELD 152 or instructor's permission.
+Introduction of cutting and welding processes.
+Includes information on welding equipment and material, various welding techniques and proper safety procedures.
+Prerequisite: DET 110 or DET 130 or instructor permission.

-Theory of oxyacetylene welding, brazing, cutting and gas tungsten arc welding.
-Topics: safety practices, equipment operation, handling and use of compressed gases, identification of filler rods, base metals, types of weld joints, and procedures.
-Corequisite: WELD 160 or instructor's permission
+Theory of oxyacetylene welding, brazing, cutting and gas tungsten arc welding theory.
+Topics: safety practices for equipment operation, handling and use of compressed gases, identification of filler rods, base metals, types of weld joints, and procedures.

 Study of metals relevant to welding technology, extraction of metals from ores, refining metals, the manufacture of metal products, mechanical, physical and chemical properties of metals and the hardening, tempering and heat treating of metals.